romanrafael12/instant-record/README.md

 <h1 align="center">Instant Record</h1>

 <p align="center"><b>Per-source (ISO) multi-camera recording &amp; replay for OBS Studio (Windows)</b></p>

 ---

 Instant Record gives **each camera its own recording** — either a continuous ISO file per camera, or a **per-camera replay buffer** so you can grab a clip of every angle the instant something happens.
+It can also record a **Clean Program**: the switch between your cameras in one continuous file, with **no graphics** burned in.
 Built for live multi-camera work (sports, worship, events).

 <div align="center">